Prepare for a little turbulence

 Once this phase has been completed, the business is essentially at a Go/No-Go decision gate.
 If the decision is to move forward based on the proof of concept, the low-code platform enables a faster development cycle compared to traditional coding.
 Time savings of 50% are not uncommon in the low-code world, meaning a faster time to the business.

-With the low-code approach, blocks of code or functionality are added from content libraries and, in the case of Effector, SQL is used to finalize the customization.
+With the low-code approach, blocks of code or functionality are added from content libraries and, in the case of the platform, SQL is used to finalize the customization.
 SQL is the most popular, modern, high-level language to manipulate, analyze data, and express business logic based on data.

-Once this iterative trial-and-error approach is complete Effector Studio’s no-code platform can be handed on to the full Effector platform low-code approach.
+Once this iterative trial-and-error approach is complete Oriana Studio’s no-code platform can be handed on to the full Oriana platform low-code approach.
 We have entered the realm of that relatively new creature, the Citizen Developer.
-CDs are possibly without coding knowledge, but they do have specific use-case knowledge.
-They may be familiar with SQL, which is how to talk with Effector, and can easily be trained to code using no-code and low-code platforms.
+CDs are possible without coding knowledge, but they do have specific use-case knowledge.
+They may be familiar with SQL, which is how to talk with Oriana Low-Code platform, and can easily be trained to code using no-code and low-code platforms.

 In a 2019 report from Forrester on low-code trends1, it was found that low-code developers ‘Have a greater sense of urgency when addressing business priorities.’
 At the same time, they, ‘Feel more confident in their abilities… with the ability to deliver greater value, meet business priorities, and become an agent of change.’
 These are exactly the sort of people you need onside in accomplishing the digital transformation.

-Naturally, the final arbiters of how Effector integrates with the system are the company’s IT department, so there is no risk of digital anarchy breaking out!
+Naturally, the final arbiters of how the platform integrates with the system are the company’s IT department, so there is no risk of digital anarchy breaking out!

 The process of reaching meaningful digital transformation, which truly adopts real use-cases from the people who know what is needed, is swifter and easier with low-code/DPA platforms.
-Effector makes things even better by having a vast library of ready-to-use applications for every workflow, all of which can be readily customized.
+Oriana Low-Code platform makes things even better by having a vast library of ready-to-use applications for every workflow, all of which can be readily customized.
 Is the job done then?

 Repetition, repetition, repeti…